hdtodd/RPiTempLogger/README.md

 ### Author

 Written by HDTodd, Williston Vermont, November, 2015.
-Updated Makefile for installation under systemd March, 2018. hdtodd@gmail.com
+Updated Makefile for installation under systemd and to support installation on openSUSE in March, 2018. hdtodd@gmail.com